 How is a chemical eye burn diagnosed?

 Your healthcare provider will ask about your symptoms and when they started.
-He will ask what chemicals you used at the time of your burn.
-After your eye is fully rinsed, he will test your vision and eye movements.
-You may also need any of the following tests:
+He or she will ask what chemicals you were using at the time of your burn.
+Your provider will rinse your eye and test your vision and eye movements.
+You may need any of the following: